 d.
 This Section does not apply in determining the contracts or activities that may subject a Foreign Limited Liability Company to service of process or taxation on Tribal Lands or to regulation under any other law of the Tribe.

 18.03.
-Foreign LLCs; Consequences of Transacting Business Without Registration.
+Foreign LLCs; Consequences of Transacting Business without Registration.

 a.
 A Foreign LLC transacting business without a certificate of registration shall not maintain a proceeding in Tribal Court relating to or involving such transacted business until the Foreign LLC obtains a certificate of registration.